HighSchoolHacking/GLS/docs/Design/Rest Parameters.md

 `rest parameters : name type`

 Creates a rest parameter.
-Name and type are used to create the array of unassigned arguments.
+Name and type refer to the array of unassigned arguments.

 ## Usage